Acidity and GERD

 Many times, H2 receptor blockers (histamine blocking agents) like nizatidine, famotidine, ranitidine and cimetidine are used.

 In Ayurveda Prevention is Better than Cure.
-So, avoid all the Causes And Risk Factors which do acidity.
+So, avoid all the Causes And Risk Factors which cause acidity.

 - Parvalpanchamrit ras